Statewide Ignition Interlock Device Pilot Program

 Pursuant to state law, the Department of Motor Vehicles (DMV) will conduct a Statewide Ignition Interlock Device (IID) Pilot Program that requires all repeat and all injury-involved driving under the influence (DUI) offenders to install an IID for a time-period ranging from 1 to 4 years, depending on the number of prior DUI convictions.
 Offenders who install an IID may drive anytime or anywhere, as long as the vehicle is equipped with an IID.

-The pilot program applies to DUI offenders convicted of a DUI involving alcohol or a combination of alcohol and drugs, and whose offenses occur between January 1, 2019 and January 1, 2026, except for the following offenders:
+The pilot program applies to DUI offenders convicted of a DUI involving alcohol or a combination of alcohol and drugs, and whose offenses occur on or after January 1, 2019, through December 31, 2025, except for the following offenders:

 - First-time offenders whose violation did not involve drugs only, and did not result in injury.